Some of the links in this post may be affiliate links.

 What exactly do I mean by this?
 If you keep your potting soil too wet for long periods of time, you may experience root rot.

-And if your roots are rotting, there is no way for your plant to take up water, and thus you are essentially dehydrating your leaves and they can turn yellow as a result of this as well.
+Back to root rot…if your roots are rotting, there is no way for your plant to take up water, and thus you are essentially dehydrating your leaves and they can turn yellow as a result of this as well.

 I experienced this recently (unintentionally) with my jade plant.
 I had it outdoors and we were experiencing a very unusually wet period in our Spring.
 It just wouldn’t stop raining!